 Engine Code

-MITSUBISHI 4J11 engine (2010–2023) – Specs, Problems & Compatibility Database
+Mitsubishi 4J11 Engine (2010–2023) – Specs, Problems & Compatibility Database

 The Mitsubishi 4J11 is a 1,590 cc, inline‑four naturally aspirated petrol engine produced between 2010 and 2023.
 It features an aluminum alloy block with cast‑iron liners, DOHC 16‑valve architecture, and Mitsubishi’s MIVEC variable valve timing system on both intake and exhaust camshafts.
-In standard form it delivered 86–90 kW (117–122 PS), with torque figures between 154–157 Nm, offering responsive urban performance and improved fuel efficiency over its predecessor.
+In standard form it delivered 86–90 kW (117–122 PS), with torque figures between 154–157 Nm, offering responsive urban performance and improved fuel efficiency over its predeces

 Mitsubishi Engine